Greater Binghamton/Edwin A Link field

 VFR

-Greater Binghamton/Edwin A Link field is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Greater Binghamton/Edwin A Link field is currently reporting visual flight rules (VFR) conditions with scattered clouds at 6,500 feet and 10 SM visibility.

 Wind Analysis